-Most modern engines are equipped with a microprocessor based computer referred to as the Engine Control Unit or Electronic Control Unit which is abbreviated to ECU.
-In general terms, the ECU is primarily responsible for monitoring and managing the engines performance via a number of sensors and then calculating the proper signal to send external devices to control the engines operation.
+Most modern engines are equipped with a microprocessor-based computer referred to as the Engine Control Unit or Electronic Control Unit which is abbreviated to ECU.
+In general terms, the ECU is primarily responsible for monitoring and managing the engine's performance via a number of sensors and then calculating the proper signal to send external devices to control the operation of the engine.
 All of these output responses from the ECU have to be predefined in ECU’s internal memory.
-Most ECU’s have a main memory storage system that is comprised of a nonvolatile Electrically Erasable Programmable Read Only Memory device called an EEPROM.
+Most ECU’s have a main memory storage system that is comprised of a nonvolatile Electrically Erasable Programmable Read-Only Memory device called an EEPROM.
 The term “Flash Memory” refers to a particular type of EEPROM that has a fast erase and reprogram time of its internal storage.
 ECU ReFlashing, in general terms, is a method of erasing the ECU’s program code (instructions) and reprogramming the vehicles ECU’s Flash Memory with altered program code, thereby changing how the ECU will respond to inputs.
 Stock ECU's generally are far from optimal and are developed to allow for a wide range of riding styles, fuel quality and operational conditions.
 The result of this is often a compromise resulting in sub-optimal performance.
-Significant improvements can be achieved through correcting the stock ECU's deficiencies and tuning the engine to take full advantage of it's potential.
+Significant improvements can be achieved by correcting the stock ECU's deficiencies and tuning the engine to take full advantage of its potential.

 Here's a great example over why ECU Remapping and eliminating the ECU's factory restrictions is so much more beneficial than Piggy Back Units.